PoonLab/sup/devan_TODO.md

 # Roadmap

+-   [ ] Update parse.sam to divide paired reads by 2

+-   [ ] Validate code on paired reads

--   [ ] Download many more (UNPAIRED) sam files, maybe 30 or 40?
+-   [ ] Download many more (paired and unpaired) sam files, maybe 30 or 40?

     -   Note that many will fail/timeout or won't be useable
     -   Find links manually
     -   Create sam-dump commands from Rscript file
     -   Download to airlock drive

+-   [ ] Send sam files to Rei

+    -   Embarassingly embarassingly parallel: just run the script a few times with different directories.

 -   [ ] Use scripts from [sam2conseq](https://github.com/PoonLab/sam2conseq/blob/master/sam2conseq.py) to find consensus sequences for sam files

     -   Add these to the files to be sent into pangolin
     -   Potentially, find the reported sequence (as submitted to NCBI) instead

--   [ ] Ensure pangolin is working as expected
+-   [x] Ensure pangolin is working as expected

     -   Try it out on Rei?

 -   [ ] Polish the visualizations of uncertainty

     -   Create new ones?
+    -   Some way to measure concordance
+    -   Many, many sequences

 -   [ ] New folder: covid\_src